Kusig/samba-domain/README.md

+# This is a fork of the fmstrat repo at https://github.com/Fmstrat/samba-domain
+# At the moment, the only difference is that this fork has webmin pre-installed at the default 10000 port

 # Samba Active Directory Domain Controller for Docker

 A well documented, tried and tested Samba Active Directory Domain Controller that works with the standard Windows management tools; built from scratch using internal DNS and kerberos and not based on existing containers.